Purchase the Day Trips Around Rochester book on Amazon

 🍁 Maple Weekends: 13 Sweet Sugar Shacks Near Rochester

-During Maple Weekends, March 16-17 and 23-24, 2024, producers open their sugar shacks to honor the art and science of turning sap into syrup.
+During Maple Weekends, March 22, 23, 29, and 30, 2025, producers open sugar shacks to showcase the art and science of turning sap into syrup.

 Read more